Thomas Frederick Worrall: Later life

 The family moved again, this time to south Wales, where Thomas Frederick now began to work as a gas fitter.
 Their residence in 1911 was a terraced house, typical of the type found in the industrialized south Wales valleys but their village, Nelson, was semi-rural and surrounded by views of distant coasts and mountains.
 Once again, as in Darlaston, they lived alongside a tramway that now forms the base of a metalled road, namely Crescent Street.
 They named their terraced house Primrose Cottage, which still exists.
 Worrall had visited this part of the country in 1910 to address meetings of socialists, illustrating his interest in left-wing politics, supporting at that time the Independent Labour Party.
+He was a committed trade unionist and spoke out against a speaker at a political meeting who was trying to denigrate the miners' union and who was using antisemitic language.
 He attended the I.L.P. conferences in 1906 and 1907 and addressed the delegates.
 The south Wales years were Worrall’s most active as a painter and when the family moved to live in the small town of Barry, South Wales on the coast, his portfolio grew to include many observations of nearby maritime areas as well as further inland and further away.
 The Worrall residence in Cardiff Road, gave a view over Swanbridge Bay and Sully Island which inspired many depictions of that seascape.